ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 ### Deep learning training setup

-All networks were implemented in ANTsPyNet using standard 3D U-net architectures
-\[@Falk:2019aa].
-Training was performed on an NVIDIA DGX system (4× Tesla V100 GPUs, 256 GB RAM).
+All networks were implemented in ANTsPyNet using standard 3D U-net architectures [@Falk:2019aa] previously employed in previously published work [@Tustison:2021aa,Tustison:2024aa,Stone:2024aa].
+Training was performed on an NVIDIA DGX system (4$\times$ Tesla V100 GPUs, 256 GB RAM).
 Model weights and preprocessing routines are shared across ANTsPyNet and ANTsRNet to ensure reproducibility and language portability.
-Public training scripts and data generators are available at **[https://github.com/ntustison/ANTsXNetTraining](https://github.com/ntustison/ANTsXNetTraining)**.
+For both published and unpublished trained networks available through ANTsXNet, all training scripts and data augmentation generators are publicly available at **[https://github.com/ntustison/ANTsXNetTraining](https://github.com/ntustison/ANTsXNetTraining)**.

 **Data augmentation.** Robust data augmentation was critical to generalization